libscie/api/README.md

 > _async_ `delete(key: string or buffer)`

 Remove module from local db and seed db.
 If it was open in memory, its closed.
+Note: While this will stop the file from being seeded, that does not means that the content won't still be available on the network.
+This is due to the P2P file sharing dynamics.

 ### destroy